 Albrecht Dürer

-In 1515, an Indian rhinoceros arrived in Lisbon and created a furore as no one had ever seen this battleship of an animal in the flesh.
+In 1515, an Indian rhinoceros arrived in Lisbon and created a furor as no one had ever seen this battleship of an animal in the flesh.
 The German painter and print maker, Albrecht Dürer, never saw the actual rhinoceros, his woodcut is derived from a written description and sketch by an unknown artist.
 Despite its anatomical inaccuracies, like the second horn on the back.
 Dürer’s artwork became very popular in Europe and was copied many times until the late 18th century.

 The German inscription on the print is taken from Pliny’s description and vividly paints a picture of a beast as big as an elephant that is a merciless killing machine:

-“On the first of May in the year 1513 AD, the powerful King of Portugal, Manuel of Lisbon, brought such a living animal from India, called the rhinoceros.
+“On the first of May in the year 1513 AD, the King of Portugal, Manuel of Lisbon, brought such a living animal from India, called the rhinoceros.
 This is an accurate representation.
 It is the colour of a speckled tortoise, and is almost entirely covered with thick scales.
 It is the size of an elephant but has shorter legs and is almost invulnerable.
 It has a strong pointed horn on the tip of its nose, which it sharpens on stones.

 It is the mortal enemy of the elephant.
 The elephant is afraid of the rhinoceros, for, when they meet, the rhinoceros charges with its head between its front legs and rips open the elephant’s stomach, against which the elephant is unable to defend itself.
 The rhinoceros is so well-armed that the elephant cannot harm it.
-It is said that the rhinoceros is fast, impetuous and cunning.
+It is said that the rhinoceros is fast, impetuous and cunning”.

-The Dürer Rhino depicts an awe-inspiring animal adorned with impenetrable armoured plates and an extra horn jutting from its shoulder.
+The Dürer Rhino depicts an awe-inspiring animal adorned with impenetrable armored plates and an extra horn jutting from its shoulder.
 To this day the Indian rhinoceros (Rhinoceros unicornis), is called Panzernashorn (armoured rhino) in the German language because its skin looks like the plates of a knight’s armour.

 “The Rhinoceros looks so peaceful”, I say, ” They might look like now.
 Males can become violent within their territories if a lesser male infringes on a female in heat.
 In mating season, they can run for hours, that’s- when they really get dangerous.
-Running down everything standing in their pad, houses, people, trees” Rajan Chaudhary says.
-Showing a deep hole in the ground he adds, “and this is the mating place”.
-I can clearly see the four holes where the feet supposed to stand – vividly imagining how he rested his head on her back before lifting his 2 ton bulk up and placing himself on her back – a heavy work.
+Running down everything standing in their pad, houses, people, trees,” Rajan Chaudhary says.

 THE FIGHTING RHINOCEROS